j-hugo/DLD1/README.md

 () README: Describe clearly how to run your code

 () license file: Under which license do you distribute your project?

+How to use
+1. execute dataset.py
+2. execute train.py
+3. exectue evaluate.py